Meghan Markle’s new engagement ring from Prince Harry is anything but ordinary.

 Set on a yellow gold band, the center stone of the ring is from Botswana, where Prince Harry traveled to while growing up, and again this past summer with Markle to celebrate her 36th birthday.
 The ring — created by Queen Elizabeth II’s preferred jeweler, Cleave and Company — features two diamonds on the band surrounding the center one come from the late Princess Diana’s personal jewelry collection, a rarity that has industry experts in awe.

 “There is no way for anyone to put a value on the whole ring,” Michael Fried, the CEO of Diamond Pro, a company that helps find quality and affordable diamonds, said in an email.
-“Having diamonds form the royal collection that Princess Diana wore makes the ring priceless.”
+“Having diamonds from the royal collection that Princess Diana wore makes the ring priceless.”

 Experts say the ring, which has a classic appearance, includes diamonds that can cost hundreds of thousands of dollars — or as high as $350,000, depending on its quality.